The "Pre-1975 service pensions injustice"

 Comparison with treatment of pre-1975 "early leavers" from other employments

-A variation on that theory is that pre-1975 civil service early leavers didn't qualify for preserved pensions either, but they hadn't suffered the same injustice as their armed forces counterparts, because civil service pay (supposedly) didn't take account of the employer's pension expenditure.
+A variation on that theory is that if pre-1975 civil service early leavers didn't qualify for preserved pensions either, at least they hadn't suffered the same injustice as their armed forces counterparts, because civil service pay (supposedly) took no account of the employer's pension expenditure.

 Another demonstration of the need for an independent armed forces federation